SpenceKonde/DxCore/megaavr/extras/Comparison.md

 Oh, and did I mention the CASCADE bit?
 You can clock one timer off another timer's overflow, and set cascade on the one that counts the two MSBs to make sure they are in sync (ie, correct for propagation delays) and get a 32-bit input capture.
 Yes, that's right, you can time something lasting nearly 3 minutes TO A TWENTYFOURTH OF A MICROSECOND!!!

 ## TCD0
 Only difference appears to be the addition of the PLL as a clock source!
-That was easy!
+Probably also has different errata.

 ## DAC
 Only significant difference is that it's 10 bit... and the DATA register is left-adjusted, so if you just want 8 bits, you can just write the one register.
 Nifty.